Nav Social Icons

 How to Get Rid of the Symptoms of Carpal Tunnel

-Carpal tunnel is the most common neuropathy in the hand affecting females more than males according to the NIH.
+Carpal tunnel is the most common neuropathy in the hand, affecting females more than males, according to the NIH.
+With carpal tunnel, simple tasks can become difficult challenges.
+This condition affects the wrists, but permeates through every facet of an individual’s quality of life.
 If you have experienced pain, numbness, and tingling in the median distribution of the hand, you may have experienced symptoms of carpal tunnel.
-This post will go over the anatomy of the hand, common symptoms and treatments for carpal tunnel, and some PT exercises to give a try!
+This post will go over the anatomy of the hand and wrist, common symptoms, and treatment options (including exercises) to treat carpal tunnel syndrome.

 **This is not medical advice.
 Please consult your medical provider for more information.